AnjanaLP/ruby_app/README.md

 # Ruby App

-An exercise to implement the requirements given below in order to test functionality, efficiency, readability and ability to use TDD and 00.
+An exercise to implement the requirements given below in order to test functionality, efficiency, readability and ability to use TDD and OO.

 Unit tests include test doubles and method stubs to effectively isolate the single class being tested and feature tests check correct integration behaviour between the